rjk79/Firefy/README.md

 ### "Smart" Song Items
 ![songcomp](app/assets/images/songcomp_screenshot.png?raw=true)

-Once selected and playing, songs in playlists, album pages, and artist pages will indicate they're being played regardless of where they are.
-And they will allow you to go navigate through their lists without you having to go back to their page.
-This means you can shuffle, go back, or go forward through your playlist even when you leave the playlist page.
-This feature was quite a hurdle but by allowing components to manipulate their parent's state via the following code, I was able to accomplish this feature.
+All song items across all pages can be played, added to playlists, and used to view artist/album pages.
+This means you have full control over your playlist playback even when you leave the playlist page.
+This feature was rather tricky to implement but by allowing components to manipulate their parent's state via the following code, I was able to accomplish this feature.
 ```
 <div className="songcomponent">
     <img className="lightup" src={window.noteURL} onClick={()=>handlePickSong(song.id)} />